Nabucco is dead – but thats what fossils are

 This is different today when Natural Gas is a valuable commodity and suddenly, being a transit country conferred real leverage.
 Besides, the collapse of the Soviet Union gave rise to a plethora of newly independent nations – some of them with a grudge for the Russian bear.
 But then, the pipes were already in the ground.
 Deal with reality.

 But for new builds this is different.
-Transit countries often are high level highjackers of a project they think is going to give them easy money.
+Transit countries often are high-level highjackers of a project they think is going to give them easy money.
 The one provides the gas, the other one the market outlet, I sit in between and get money for nothing.
 Great position, especially if your public finances are under strain.

 But to make things even worse, Gas market liberalization had hit continental Europe.
-A mega pipeline like Nabucco needs stable cash flow assured over very long periods of time in order to be able to cover CAPEX exposure.
+A mega pipeline like Nabucco needs stable cash flow assured over very long periods to be able to cover CAPEX exposure.
 Someone must swallow the risk of non-performance.
 The lender won’t.
 But that makes the pipeline expensive as when the market is cheap, the transport tariff is going to inflate the price of the Natural Gas out of any proportion.

 A monopoly (just like before liberalization) has no problem with any of this as the tariff is socialized over the portfolio of the buyer and the consumer will always carry the cost of the tube.
 Gas did not need to be competitive.
 This does not work in a liberalized market anymore as if you buy too expensively, you go down the drain.
-Your competition is simply going to outflank you with cheaper product.
+Your competition is simply going to outflank you with cheaper products.
 That makes financing such a project a conundrum.

 Those having spent their lives in a recently liberalized utility type, ex-monopoly usually have problems with market mechanisms.
 They cannot understand why customers would want to question their superior logic.
 Isn’t security of supply worth spending more than you have to for your energy?
 Consumers don’t care about trivialities such as grand politics or the metastructure of the gas grid.
 They want gas, and they want it at a price they can afford.